This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 review_statuserrorsresearch_attemptsreview_attempts

-State isn’t just data — it’s the contract that defines system behavior
+State isn’t just data.
+It’s the contract that defines system behavior

 Once your state is explicit and typed, everything else becomes easier: